Lower Bounding Ground-State Energies of Local Hamiltonians Through the Renormalization Group

 The method presented can be straightforwardly generalized to ground state problems in higher dimensions, different geometries, or fermionic systems, by choosing a suitable renormalization scheme and the corresponding tensor network ansatz.
-The general framework underlying the method is much broader, and can be adapted to handle a diverse range of problems, ranging from electronic structure problems in condensed matter and quantum chemistry all the way to entanglement \cite{PeresSeparability,HORODECKI_separability,Gurvits} and nonlocality detection \cite{Tura_2014,Tura_2017,Fadel_2017,Baccari_2019,Fr_rot_2021} in many-body systems, as well as other situations where the positivity of intractably large matrices, subject to semidefinite constraints, has to be ensured \cite{bootstrapRandomMatrix,bootstrapMatrixQM,bootstrapQM}.
+The general framework underlying the method is much broader, and can be adapted to handle a diverse set of problems, ranging from electronic structure problems in condensed matter and quantum chemistry all the way to entanglement \cite{PeresSeparability,HORODECKI_separability,Gurvits,entanglement_polytopes_Walter,Sawicki} and nonlocality detection \cite{Tura_2014,Tura_2017,Fadel_2017,Baccari_2019,Fr_rot_2021} in many-body systems, as well as other situations where the positivity of intractably large matrices, subject to semidefinite constraints, has to be ensured \cite{bootstrapRandomMatrix,bootstrapMatrixQM,bootstrapQM}. \\

 The presentation of the material in the paper aims to equally bridge two aspects: On the one hand, a comprehensive presentation of the general method, and on the other hand, a tangible discussion of its application to 1D spin systems.
 In order to enhance the accessibility of the manuscript to the reader, we have thus structured it as follows: \begin{itemize} \item \cref{sec:summary} provides a \emph{concise summary of the method}: It derives the method specifically for the case of 1D spin chains with MPS as coarse-graining maps, and provides a brief summary of the central numerical findings.
 It is \emph{self-contained and can be read as an ``executive summary''} of our work.